Generic Name: hydromorphone hydrochloride

 Head Injury and Increased Intracranial Pressure:

-The respiratory depressant effects of narcotics and their capacity to elevate cerebrospinal fluid pressure may be markedly exaggerated in the presence of head injury, other intracranial lesions or a preexisting increase in intracranial pressure.
-Furthermore, narcotics produce effects which may obscure the clinical course of patients with head injuries.
+The respiratory depressant effects of opioids and their capacity to elevate cerebrospinal fluid pressure may be markedly exaggerated in the presence of head injury, other intracranial lesions or a preexisting increase in intracranial pressure.
+Furthermore, opioids produce effects which may obscure the clinical course of patients with head injuries.

 Acute Abdominal Conditions: